awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 + Long\-running queries or transactions are in progress
 + Temporary tables or table locks are in use

-In these cases, Aurora Serverless continues to try to find a scaling point so that it can initiate the scaling operation for as long as it determines that the DB cluster should be scaled\.
+In these cases, Aurora Serverless continues to try to find a scaling point so that it can initiate the scaling operation\.
+It does this for as long as it determines that the DB cluster should be scaled\.

 You can see scaling events in the details for a DB cluster in the AWS Management Console\.
 You can also monitor the current capacity allocated to the DB cluster by using the `ServerlessDatabaseCapacity` metric for Amazon CloudWatch\.